-The Constructors
+The Constructor

 A Preference is much like a custom View, in that there are a variety of constructors, some taking an AttributeSet (for the preference properties), and some taking a default style.
 In the case of ColorPreference, we need to get the string resources to use for the names of the buttons in the dialog box, providing them to DialogPreference via setPositiveButtonText() and setNegativeButtonText().
-Hence, we have two constructors chain to the most complicated constructor, and have it chain to the superclass plus obtain the string resource.
 Since ColorPreference is part of a parcel, it uses the parcel system to look up the string resource - a custom Preference that would be just part of a project could just use getString() directly.